stuylinux/stuylinux.org/content/posts/mac_spoofing.md

 pacman -S macchanger
 ```

-2. Next run `ip addr`, which is a preinstalled utility that retrieves network device information.
+2. Next, run `ip addr`, which is a preinstalled utility that retrieves network device information.
 Note the name of the network interface that you are using (there is generally only one or two).
-It will probably eth0, wlan0, or something along those lines.
+It will probably be eth0, wlan0, or something along those lines.

-Here is an example from my machine, redacted for privacy:
+Here is an example from my machine (redacted for privacy):

 ```bash
 leo@artix ~$ ip addr